 In Singapore, infertility affects around 15% of couples, and both female and male factors play a role in its development.
 Fortunately, there are various treatment options for infertility, from lifestyle modifications to advanced medical interventions such as in-vitro fertilisation (IVF).
 A consultation with a fertility doctor will help you discover the best options for your situation.

-Medically reviewed by Dr Michael Wong, Medical Director & Senior Consultant Urologist
+Dr Michael Wong, Medical Director & Senior Consultant Urologist

 FAMS (Urology), FICS (USA), FRCS (Edinburgh), M Med (Surgery), MBBS (S’pore)